shubham-batra/shubham-batra/README.md

 ## Welcome to my GitHub Page!
 Please feel free to view my repositories below.

 ## Profile
 I am a current computer science major at the University of California, Riverside.
 I intend to graduate by Spring 2022.
-I am interested mostly in front-end web development but am open to learning about other fields also.
+I am interested mostly in front-end web development along with data science but am open to learning about other fields also.

 ## Stats :computer:
 ![Shubham's GitHub stats](https://github-readme-stats.vercel.app/api?username=shubham-batra&show_icons=true&theme=radical)